raghav1674/ARTH-TASK-3/commands used.md

-### first of all we need to detach teh volume we have attached
+### first of all we need to detach the volume we have attached

 > aws ec2 detach-volume   --volume-id < volume id >